Electrical and clothing recycling in Maribyrnong

 Free home collection service

 Supported by SCR Group, residents can call or make a booking online to have their unwanted clothes, household items and small electrical waste collected for recycling.
+Please note that a minimum of one bag of clothing and small electrical items is required in order to book a collection.
+If you only have a few small items, you can take this to one of our local drop off hubs.

 How to access the service